Hager-elhwarii/Responsive-Web-Design-FCC/15. City Skyline/README.md

 # City Skyline :bulb:

-- CSS variables help you organize your styles and reuse them.
+- CSS variables help you organize your styles and reuse

+- Use media queries so you can resize your window to see the background change to moon light, otherwise it 'll be in sun light.

 - In this course, you'll build a city skyline.
 You'll learn how to configure CSS variables so you can reuse them whenever you want.